 This Retro Trend Is Bringing Character Back Into Home Decor

 There's something to be said about the way outdated decor comes back around.
-In fact, many current interior decor trends you see going viral today are just modern revivals of former popular interior decorating styles.
+In fact, many current interior decor trends you see going viral today are just modern revivals of retro design trends that are making a comeback.
 Such is the case of the retro folk art trend in home decor, which favors fun, eclectic furniture and hand-painted details that are vibrant and full of old-school charm.

-The folk art interior trend isn't new, but its popularity took flight in 2023 and reached a peak in 2025.
+The folk art interior trend has quietly been gaining traction; its popularity took flight in 2023 and reached a peak in 2025.
 Still, according to Anthony Barzilay Freund, editorial director at luxury-goods website 1stDibs, you'll find folky pre-1920s pieces everywhere in 2026.
 "In the current mix of expressive palettes and materials, early antiques act like visual gravity," he told Homes and Gardens; "they calm a scheme and make it feel intentional."

 Folk art decor is warm, comfy, and full of character, much like the old-school decor your grandma loved.
-Modern iterations use the key elements of kitschy, lived-in, and imperfect and aging textures.
+Modern iterations use kitschy, lived-in, and aging textures.
 Think artisanal furniture with hand-painted surfaces.
-But most importantly, the folky aesthetic is all about storytelling through decor, creating a home that feels fun and deeply personal.
+Most importantly, however, this trend is a way to preserve culture and traditions.
+The folky aesthetic is all about storytelling through decor, creating a home that feels fun and deeply personal.

 How to employ the folk art aesthetic in your home

-This on-trend home decor should feel singular and playful, so you'll want to steer clear of mass-produced pieces that can make your space feel too uniform or minimalist.
-Keep an eye out for vintage and handmade pieces you can likely find at a thrift store or estate sale, or online marketplaces.
+This on-trend decorating style should feel singular and playful, so steer clear of mass-produced pieces that make your space feel too uniform or minimalist.
 "I think more than trends specifically, people are embracing the thrill and marvel of collecting unique and special objects and art across categories and periods," Audra Kiewiet de Jonge, founder of interior design firm Art/artefact, explains in an interview with Veranda.
+Keep an eye out for vintage and handmade pieces, regularly checking thrift stores, estate sales, and online marketplaces.

 For an authentic folk-art feel, consider hand-painting your own designs on these pieces.
 This involves floral or animal motifs using fun, bright paint colors or with stencils.
 Aging wood not only brings that rustic, folky feel to your space, but also adds warmth and character.
 Lighting with unique, even modern silhouettes, can work here, too, like scallop floor or table lamps with warm lighting.